AIM-Harvard/pyradiomics/docs/index.rst

 Contact
 -------
 We are happy to help you with any questions.
-Please contact us on the `pyradiomics email list <https://groups.google.com/forum/#!forum/pyradiomics>`_.
+Please contact us on the `Radiomics community section of the 3D Slicer Discourse <https://discourse.slicer.org/>`_.

 We'd welcome your contributions to PyRadiomics.
 Please read the :ref:`contributing guidelines <radiomics-contributing-label>` on how to contribute to PyRadiomics.
 Information on